 The Cedarkirk Summer Camp Experience

 Kids can have a difficult time figuring out where they’re going – much less who they’re becoming.
-That’s why, at Cedarkirk, more important than what we do is how we do it.
+So, at Cedarkirk, more important than what we do is how we do it.
 Our counselors live the lessons they teach, reinforcing the values that campers look for each time they return to camp.
 Whether during group Bible study or casual one-on-one conversation, we ensure Cedarkirk is a place apart where honesty, respect, responsibility, and caring thrive, and spirits grow.
-Because it’s more than a summer of fun – it’s a lifetime of character.
+Camp is more than a summer of fun – it’s building a lifetime of character.

 SMALL-GROUP, RESIDENTIAL CAMPING

 Cedarkirk offers small-group camping throughout its varied programs – a “family group”, typically comprised of boys and girls with their counselors, will experience camp together and grow as a group.
 We believe this is the best model to provide a nurturing and safe environment and helps foster meaningful relationships among campers and between campers and counselors.
 The community that forms within the “family group” and that group’s relation to the rest of camp is an important aspect of the Cedarkirk experience.

 Regardless of the particular program you and your child select, EVERY camper will be part of our small-group camping experience.
 The greatest strength of our summer program is the community that forms here each week among staff and campers in these small groups and we make sure each camper is a part of it!
 Even our specialty camps (i.e. Culinary Camps, Adventure Camps, etc.) generally have only one block of specialty time each day, at most.
 The rest of the day is spent as a small group at activities like archery, canoeing, Bible study, swimming, cook outs, and more.
 After dinner, small groups in the same age range will come together for supervised free time, worship, and night activities.